© NASA/Hubble Space Telescope

 Mars's orbit around the Sun will carry it to its closest point to the Earth – its perigee – passing within 0.68 AU of us.

-This effect is especially pronounced for Mars since it neighbours the Earth in the Solar System, orbiting a little further out from the Sun than us, at an average distance of 1.52 AU.
+This effect is especially dramatic for Mars since it neighbours the Earth in the Solar System, orbiting a little further out from the Sun than us, at an average distance of 1.52 AU.
 As a result, it has the greatest variation of all the planets in its distance from the Earth, depending on whether the two planets are on opposite sides of the Sun, or passing next to one another in their respective orbits.

 Mars reaches perigee at around the time when it passes the Earth in its orbit.
 At this time, the Sun, Earth and Mars lie in a straight line, with the Earth in the middle.